nasa/fprime/docs/UsersGuide/best/dynamic-memory.md

 # Dynamic Memory Allocation Using `Fw::Buffer`

-In embedded systems, dynamic memory allocation (a.k.a heap allocation) is typically avoided to reduce the steady-state variability in a running system.
-Avoiding dynamic memory allocation also avoids the problem of what to do in the case of a failed allocation.
-However, sometimes dynamic allocation provides for a simpler or more efficient solution.
+In embedded systems, heap memory allocation after initialization is typically avoided to reduce the steady-state variability in a running system.
+Avoiding memory allocation after initialization also avoids the problem of what to do in the case of a failed allocation or memory fragmentation.
+Sometimes, however, dynamic allocation after initialization provides for a simpler or more efficient solution.

 Safe dynamic allocation is available using the buffer manager pattern in F´.
 In short, this pattern allows components to dynamically allocate memory through a port call to a component designed to manage memory for the system.
+This memory is allocated at initialization time to provide a fixed number of fixed-size buffers to users that need memory dynamically.
+See [Svc::BufferManager](../../../Svc/BufferManager/docs/sdd.md) for a more complete description.

 There are three steps in this process:

 1. Call allocation port receiving an`Fw::Buffer`
 2. Use allocated in the `Fw::Buffer`